 The Louisiana Historical Center’s archives are open to anyone with an interest in Louisiana history and culture, from professional scholars to family genealogists.
 All services are free during regular hours or by appointment.

-The Louisiana Historical Center’s Reading Room is open to the public on Tuesdays, Wednesdays, and Thursdays,.
+The Louisiana Historical Center’s Reading Room is open to the public on Wednesdays, Thursdays, and Fridays.
 The Louisiana Historical Center Reading Room is located on the second floor of the Old U.S. Mint.
 Hours are 10:00am-12:30pm and 1:00pm-4:00pm.
 Please contact the Reading Room Attendant for more information.

 Curator of Maps & Manuscripts